anoblet/docs/Performance.md

 />
 ```

+## Prefetch
+Prefetched resources if used in a main file will have an impact on scoring

 ## Chunking
  - Statically import your app shell resources/components
  - If a resource only provides side-effects(component registration) import it dynamically unless needed on first-render